By Monique Palomares

 The photo of the Amperfrau is from Wikipedia.

 This article was posted on Monday, September 16th, 2013 at 10:32 am and is filed under Countries & Cultures, German, Germany, Languages, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “German Pedestrian Crossing Lights”